 Admission requirements and procedures follow guidelines established by the Virginia Tech Graduate School.
-Consideration of applicants is by the M.S. in Nutrition and Dietetics program selection committee and will be in compliance with these and other University, state, and federal regulations.
+Consideration of applicants is by the MSND program selection committee and will follow these and other university, state, and federal regulations.
 The application of each student will be considered individually.
 Admission to the Virginia Tech MSND program is based on academic preparation, nutrition-related experience, leadership potential, and ability.
 Only those students likely to succeed in the condensed, accelerated program are admitted.
-The M.S. in Nutrition and Dietetics program has two different tracks that prospective students can apply:
+The MSND program has two different tracks that prospective students can apply:

 - Track 1: Designed for any individual with a Bachelor of Science degree from an accredited university prior to the start of the program with a minimum GPA of 3.0.
 Track 1 students may or may not have a degree and verification statement from an ACEND-accredited undergraduate didactic program in dietetics (DPD).
 Students coming from non-DPD undergraduate programs must fulfill specific program prerequisite coursework as listed on the program website.
-The track 1 curriculum is designed to be 17-months in length.
-Qualified track 1 applicants may be offered spots into the 22-month plan of study according to the track 2 pathway if open spots are not filled by qualified track 2 students. - Track 2: Designed for undergraduate students in the Department of Human Nutrition, Foods, and Exercise who are pursuing a DPD verification statement in the Dietetics concentration and have a minimum of 3.4 GPA.
+The Track 1 curriculum is designed to be 17-months in length.
+Qualified Track 1 applicants may be offered spots into the 22-month plan of study according to the Track 2 pathway if open spots are not filled by qualified HNFE BS-MS dietetics program students. - Track 2: Designed for undergraduate students in the Department of Human Nutrition, Foods, and Exercise who are pursuing a didactic program in dietetics (DPD)/ACEND verification statement in the Dietetics concentration and have a minimum of 3.4 GPA.
 Students in track 2 apply for the program in the spring of their junior year, and fulfill 12-credits of graduate level coursework in their senior year while finishing their undergraduate degree.
 This track is designed to be 22 months in length from the start of the student's senior year.